slatedocs/slate/source/includes/security/_kuzzleSecurity.md

 #### Callback response

-Resolves to the updated role ID
+Resolves to an updated `KuzzleRole` object

 ## updateUser